Mephisto36/Mephisto36/README.md

 - 👋 Hi, I’m @Ajay Bala
-- 👀 I’m interested in verb like coding gamIng learnIng
+- 👀 learnIng coding gamIng
-- 🌱 I’m currently working on developing Website.
+- 🌱 I’m current

 <!---
 Ajayrx/Ajayrx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.